FatihCrk/FatihCrk/README.md

 # Hi, Welcome To My Github Profile 👋 👋 👋

-### I'm Fatih, I'm a Software Developer.
+### My name is Fatih, and I work as a Software Developer.
-### I am sharing my projects here.
-I usually use the C-Sharp programming language for Back-End projects.
+###  I would like to share my projects here, primarily focusing on Back-End development using the C# programming language.